Bible study about the wrath of Saul and the persecuted church in Acts 8.

 Persecuted Church – The Wrath of Saul

 And yes, I believe that Christianity will grow because of the persecution.
-I also believe the 21st century can be our finest hour – if we can get over fear and talk about Christ to others.
+I also believe the 21st century can be our finest hour–if we can overcome fear and talk about our walk with Christ to others.

 The Wrath of Saul and the Persecuted Church